julianeon/julianeon/repo_guide.md

 Many of those are one-shot apps used to display something or do something fun, created over 1-3 days.

 ![view of clicker app](./click_to_disappear.png)

 _Example: click on a box to make it disappear at [count.mindwiller.com](https://count.mindwiller.com)._

-Apps with 'react' in the name were made with React.
-Almost all of them use hooks, not classes.
+Apps with 'react' in the name were made with React, using hooks.

-I host most of my apps, once complete, on AWS.
+I host my apps, once complete, on AWS.

 Example of a Svelte app I created: